 (Transfer Alliance Program)

-Students who have completed the Honors Program at IVC receive priority consideration for admission to the UCLA College of Letters and Science.
-Admitted TAP students are also eligible to apply for scholarships reserved for the TAP-certified students.
-The transfer rate to UCLA for students who complete the Honors Program is significantly higher than that of non-honors students.
-Transfer rates for IVC Honors Program students generally run between 80 and 90% compared to 20 to 30% for non-honors IVC students.
+Students who have completed the Honors Program at IVC with a 3.5 GPA receive priority consideration for admission to the UCLA College of Letters and Science.
+Admitted TAP students are also eligible to apply for scholarships reserved for TAP-certified students.
+The transfer rate to UCLA for students who complete the Honors Program is significantly higher than that of non-honors or freshman applicants.

 IVC Honors Program TAP applicants: 70 - 85%

 UCI Transfer Honors/Honors-to-Honors Transfer Agreements